-To certify a device for SystemReady IR v1.0, results from the running the ACS-IR v1.0 must be submitted.
-In addition, installation logs from two of the Linux or BSD distros are required.
-The recommended distros are Fedora, Debian, Ubuntu, openSUSE and CBL-Mariner.
+To certify a device for SystemReady IR v1.1, results from running the SystemReady IR ACS v1.0 must be submitted.
+In addition, installation and boot logs from two of the Linux or BSD distros are required.
+The recommended distros are Fedora, Debian, Ubuntu, and openSUSE.